styladev/plugin-wordpress/README.md

 ### Using Styla with WPML Plugin

-If you use the [WordPress Multilingual Plugin](https://wpml.org/) and want separate magazines for each language please use your main language Styla domain name within the StylaMagazine plugin settings.
+If you use the [WordPress Multilingual Plugin](https://wpml.org/) to localize content on your website and want to use different magazines for each language, please use your default language Styla domain name within the StylaMagazine plugin settings described in **Configuration/Domain above**.
+So if your default language is English, it should look like this:

+For other languages, you will need to override this main magazine setting in the WPML plugin itself.
+In order to do that:
+* log in to your WP backend
-After changing the settings navigate to **WPML -> String Translations** and the StylaMagazine **styla_username** can be translated for each language.
+* navigate to **WPML -> String Translations**
+* select **StylaMagazine** from the drop-down field top of the list
+* set a separate **styla_username** per each language version handled by WPML:

+For example, if your default language is English, then:
+* `mydomain-en` is set in the plugin settings to be the default,
+* `mydomain-en` is se in WPML String Translations setting to be used only for German language.

 ### Changes